President Kunihiro Tanaka

 *Estimates are provided by the company.

-This Bridge Report presents Sakura Internet’s earning results for the first half of fiscal year ending March 2020, along with estimates for the term ending March 2020.
+This Bridge Report presents Sakura internet’s earning results for 1st Half of the Fiscal Year ending March 2023 Earnings Results, along with estimates for the term ending March 2023.

 Table of Contents